nitrogen-lang/nitrogen/docs/language.md

 println(m1)
 ```

-The above example does the exact same thing as the previous example.
 The value of the try catch is being assigned to m1.
-If
-the module imports successfully, m1 will equal the module.
+If the module imports successfully, m1 will equal the module.
 Otherwise it will equal whatever the catch block evaluates to.
 In this case, because println returns nil m1 will also equal nil.

 Try blocks can be nested for fallback functionality:

 ```
 let m1 = try {
-    module('non-existant-module', true)
+    import('non-existant-module')
 } catch e {
     println('Import failed: ', e)
     try {
-        module('os', true)
+        import('os')
     } catch e {
         println('Import2 failed: ', e)
     }